 Needless to say, in the current environment all forecasts are subject to a great deal of uncertainty and risks.
-Of course, two major sources of uncertainty today are the crisis in Ukraine and waves of the virus that currently are hitting abroad.
+Of course, two major sources of uncertainty today are the crisis in Ukraine and waves of the virus that are currently hitting abroad.
 Both of these present upside risks to inflation and downside risks to growth, and we will be monitoring their impact on the economy very closely.
+As we move through the year, we will certainly learn more and will be prepared to adjust policy as needed.